overthesun/simoc/docs/developer/setup.rst

 4. To set up the backend run::

-      # if you just set up the frontend in simoc-web/ run this first
+      # cd ..  # return to parent dir if you are in simoc-web/
-      # cd ..
       cd simoc
       python3 simoc.py setup